idea4good/GuiLite/README.md

 [中文](doc/README-cn.md)

 - GuiLite has 6000 lines C++ code, provide UI framework for developers.
-Just like the pictures above, GuiLite can run on **Mac, Windows VR, Android, and Linux platforms**.
+Just like the pictures above, GuiLite can run on **IOS, Android, Linux, Windows and Mac platforms**.
-- GuiLite is a embeded UI framework, it can work with QT/MFC/UWP/Xcode, this mean you could not only get Guilite feature, but also QT/MFC/UWP/Android/Mac UI features as well.
+- GuiLite is a embeded UI framework, it can work with QT/MFC/UWP/Xcode, this mean you could not only get Guilite feature, but also IOS/Android/Mac/QT/MFC/UWP UI features as well.
 - GuiLite can work with other languages(eg. Swift, Java, C#).

 ## Quick start